Kunshan Gaoqiang Industrial Equipment Co., Ltd.

 • Gently place the cleaned equipment into the dry cabinet for camera, avoiding collisions and scratches.

 • Maintain an appropriate distance between the equipment to ensure smooth air circulation, which helps with balanced humidity distribution inside the dry cabinet for camera.
+When storing a dry cabinet for cameras & lenses, proper spacing between camera bodies and lenses helps maintain stable airflow and prevents uneven humidity buildup in tightly packed areas.

 • If there are multiple lenses or accessories, use partitions or separating racks for reasonable classification and placement.